matty900/management-application.NET/README.md

 - AutoMapper 12.x

 ### User Roles:
+- Admin: Can load the data and roles first
 - Executive: Can create actors and manage details.
 - Coordinator: Can associate shows with actors.
+- Clerk: Can add episode to each show and manage details.

 ### Installation and Setup:
 -Clone the repository: